Dream California House Plans & Designs

 Building in the Golden State isn’t quite like building anywhere else.
 There’s no one style that defines California, since the geography and architecture vary so widely.
-The house plan designs in this collection represent the vast spectrum of styles that you’re likely to find throughout the state.
-Please note that some locations may require specific engineering and/or local code adoptions.
-Be sure to check with your contractor or local building authority to see what is required for your area.
+The house plan designs in this collection represent the vast spectrum of styles that you’re likely to find throughout the state.*

 Up in the Bay Area, classic Craftsman bungalows look perfectly at home in Oakland or Berkeley, while San Francisco’s famed Victorian homes may embolden you to choose a fun embellished design.
 In Sacramento, Bakersfield, Fresno, and Stockton, you’ll see plenty of simple ranch homes.